Information Technology Policy

 RESPECT FOR OWNERSHIP AND COPYRIGHT

 - Users should always assume that material on the College’s network, the computers/devices attached to it, or on the Internet are copyrighted or the property of others unless explicitly labeled otherwise.
-Keeping, copying, sharing or distributing software, images or other tangible or intellectual property which one does not own, does not have a valid license for or is in violation of copyright, are all prohibited.
-No such improperly gained material is to reside on the College network or the computers attached to it; if discovered it will be removed.
+Acts relating to breaching copyrighted material, trade secrets, or violating intellectual property are prohibited.

 - The College’s computers and network are intended only for the use of current faculty, staff and students unless explicitly designated otherwise.
 Such use is meant for the purposes of regular academic life.
 Personal use must be constrained to what is reasonable and will always be given lowest priority.